skoolkid/skoolkit/sphinx/source/skool-macros.rst

 ``flags`` is the sum of the following values, chosen according to the desired
 outcome:

-* 1 (bit 0) - modify delays by simulating memory contention
+* 1 (bit 0) - modify delays to approximate the effect of running in contended memory; this increases any delays that occur during the contended period of a frame by a given factor (as specified by the ``ContentionBegin``, ``ContentionEnd`` and ``ContentionFactor`` parameters in the :ref:`ref-AudioWriter` section)
-* 2 (bit 1) - modify delays as if interrupts were enabled
+* 2 (bit 1) - modify delays as if interrupts were enabled; this increases any delays that occur over a frame boundary by a given number of T-states (as specified by the ``InterruptDelay`` parameter in the :ref:`ref-AudioWriter` section)
 * 4 (bit 2) - execute instructions from ``start`` to ``stop`` in a simulator to obtain the delays between speaker state changes